What is Gestalt therapy?

 Oftentimes, Gestalt therapy involves the use of a variety of methods or techniques, such as confrontation or role playing, in order to teach the client more effective coping capabilities and so that they assume more responsibilities for their life’s activities.
 As was mentioned above, this emphasis is placed on what the client does, feels, or thinks during the current moment as opposed to what could, might, or should be, or what has occurred in the past.

 Gestalt therapy also teaches the client that what they experience and feel directly is far more reliable than any explanations and interpretations that are based on pre-existing attitudes and/or experiences.
 This is a very important step in the recovery process.

 The goal of this therapy is three-fold because it teaches the client how to be aware of:

 We Can Help

-If you or a loved one would like more information on how the Delray Recovery Center utilizes Gestalt therapy in the addiction treatment and recovery process, please contact one of our staff members to assist you anytime of the day or night.
-If you would rather we contact you, fill out the quick and easy feedback form and one of our counselors will contact you promptly.
+If you or a loved one would like more information on how The Delray Recovery Center utilizes Gestalt therapy in the addiction treatment and recovery process, please contact us anytime of the day or night.